Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Interface segregation principle -- more smaller interfaces better than fewer larger interfaces.
     * Dependency inversion principle -- Spring is Magic.

+### **Imperative**

-### **Imperative** -- A programming style in which the system is told what to do step-by-step.
+* A programming style in which the system is told what to do step-by-step.

+### **Structured**

+* An imperative programming style in which statements are organized into nesting contexts.

+### **Declarative**

-### **Declarative** -- A programming style in which the system is told the desired state and isn't micromanaged in the
+* A programming style in which the system is told the desired state and isn't micromanaged in the

-executed.

     * `build.gradle` is declarative.
     * SQL is probably the most famous declarative language.
 You tell the database which tables to merge together and it decides the best strategy for doing so.

-### **Structured** -- An imperative programming style in which statements are organized into nesting contexts.

 ### **Inversion of Control** or **Dependency Injection** -- a style of programming in which classes can do two things: